naduni99x/hacktitude_2023.github.io/README.md

 * to populate initial data
   * `npm run seed`

->You may change `db/seed/**` files freely as you require.
-Once you change `seed` files run `npm run seed` to apply such to the database.
-Applied seed data will appear when you run the web application.
+If you do change `db/seed/**` files, the data base schema changes with `migrations` and it may cause to break your test cases and the application.

->However, if you do data base schema changes with `migrations` ensure it doesn't break your test cases or the application.
+Therefore, ensure not to chnage or modify any files within the `db` and `tests` directories.

 ### Building and running the application